Martin Luther King Day is observed on the third Monday of January every year in the US.

-By the mid of 20th century, blacks were compelled to use separate public utilities and schools.
-They were facing racial discriminations in employment having discriminatory job conditions.
-Blacks had no rights on the vote.
+By the mid-20th century, blacks were compelled to use separate public utilities and schools.
+They were facing racial discrimination in employment, having discriminatory job conditions.
+Blacks had no rights the vote.

-Though the main goal of King was racial equality, however, he integrated smaller objectives involving local grassroots level campaigns for racial equality for African Americans.
+Though the primary goal of King was racial equality, however, he integrated smaller objectives involving local grassroots level campaigns for racial equality for African Americans.

 What Did Martin Luther King, Jr. Stand up for?